starsareintherose/TNT_Script/README.md

 - `apo.tre` is the apomorphic character mapping tree.

-- `resample.tre` is the consensus tree with support.
+- `resample.tre` is the consensus tree with support, which can be read by figtree after processing by tnt2figtree.

-- `trees*.tre` contains he MPTs.
+- `trees*.tre` contains he MPTs, which can be read by figtree after processing by tnt2figtree.

 - `resample/apo.log` contains the tree tags.